Michigan State officially fires Mel Tucker for cause

 Tucker’s contract with the school had a clause that allowed Michigan State to fire him with cause if he had demonstrated “conduct which constitutes moral turpitude” or conduct that “brought public disrespect, contempt or ridicule upon the university.”
 He previously said that he was "not surprised" that the school was seeking to fire him for cause and claimed in a statement a week ago that Tracy had "manufactured false allegations" against him.

-The school cited the public disrespect clause in its letter on Wednesday and said Tucker had brought disrepute to the school with his conduct on the phone with Tracy in April of 2022.
+The school cited the public disrespect clause in its letter Wednesday and said Tucker had brought disrepute to the school with his conduct on the phone with Tracy in April 2022.

 “As the university previously stated, ‘it is decided unprofessional and unethical to flirt, make sexual comments, and masturbate while on the phone with a university vendor," Haller's letter said.
 "Your unconvincing rationalizations and misguided attempts to shift responsibility cannot and do not excuse your own behavior.
 Had you not engaged in this inappropriate and unprofessional conduct, the university would not be subject to public disrespect and ridicule regarding your actions.”